Defining bathymetry, its role and importance.

-• Finally, bathymetry plays an important role in achieving the Sustainable Development Goals (SDGs), in particular the SDG aimed at conserving and sustainably exploiting the oceans, seas and marine resources.
+Finally, by contributing to the protection of the oceans and the sustainable management of marine resources, bathymetry plays a major role in achieving the Sustainable Development Goals (SDGs), and in particular the goal of conserving and sustainably exploiting the oceans, seas and marine resources.
+It is thus at the heart of the environmental and economic issues linked to the preservation and enhancement of underwater environments.

 How do I take a bathymetric survey?